-- Treatments for adverse drug reactions. - Date of initiation of the first subsequent antimyeloma therapy. - Subsequent treatments (type) for malignancy including stem cell transplant or cellular therapy.
+- Treatments for adverse drug reactions, as well as those used prophylactically to prevent cilta-cel-related adverse events. - Date of initiation of the first subsequent antimyeloma therapy. - Subsequent treatments (type) for multiple myeloma, including stem cell transplant or cellular therapy, and associated response.